yateesh-chandra-duggirala/Python-Postgres-Connection/Postgres-Connection/README.md

 - Once view the [delete_script.py](https://github.com/yateesh-chandra-duggirala/Python-Database-Connection/blob/master/Postgres-Connection/delete_script.py) to know the concept better.

 ### 10. Drop Table
-- To drop the table from the table, you can just execute the DROP TABLE Query by passing it as a parameter to the execute() method.
+- To drop the table from the database, you can just execute the DROP TABLE Query by passing it as a parameter to the execute() method.
 - Have a look at the [drop_table.py](https://github.com/yateesh-chandra-duggirala/Python-Database-Connection/blob/master/Postgres-Connection/drop_table.py).

 ### 11. Limit The Rows